 “If you’re worried about emerging variants, the most important thing you can do is not give them a chance to transmit,” Dr. Snyder says.
 “It’s still wise to get the vaccines because they work against what we’re likely to see in the U.S. in the future.”

 Scientists will continue to monitor how effective the vaccines are against variants.
-It is possible that people will need booster shots to protect against variants.
-Vaccine manufacturers are currently holding trials of vaccine boosters.

 Do Monoclonal Antibodies Work Against COVID-19 Variants?

 Monoclonal antibodies — which act like your body’s natural antibodies but are created by scientists — are a promising treatment for COVID-19.

 So far, the Food and Drug Administration has authorized multiple monoclonal antibody therapies to treat COVID-19.

 Monoclonal antibodies have shown great success in preventing severe illness, hospitalization, and death if given shortly after infection.
 Some monoclonal antibody treatments are more effective against certain variants, and doctors will adjust treatment plans accordingly.